Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Me three," Xiù sighed.

-"Just...us," Julian mused.
+"Just... us," Julian mused.

 "And the beavers," Allison teased.

-"And...kids."
+"And... kids."
 Xiù blushed.

 "Yeah," Allison sighed, surprising them both.
 It took her a second to notice them staring. "...What?
 I fucked up as a mom once.
-It’d be nice to try again...Do it *properly*...Someday."
+It’d be nice to try again...
+Do it *properly*...Someday."

 "Someday," Xiù nodded.